NeverLoseGuy/CnCPowerPlay/README.md

 - Vulkan - Not started
 - Fulgura - Not started
 - Lamina - Not started
-- Infernus - Not started
+- Infernus - In progress